Categories

 The first few years (between 1979 and 1981) saw 150 actors gathered from eight universities and colleges of Cebu.
 The two factions representing the Filipinos and the foreign colonizers consisted of thirty soldiers each, respectively.
 They underwent martial arts training with arnis master Ciriaco Cañete for several weeks.
 Their props were real bladed weapons, swords for the foreigners and bolos for the natives.

 Over time, the re-enactment was renamed to what it is known today.
-Its staging has also evolved and marked with celebrity culture with participation of showbiz personalities, politicians, models, beauty queens, and sports icons cast in historical roles.
+Its staging has also evolved and is marked with celebrity culture with participation of showbiz personalities, politicians, models, beauty queens, and sports icons cast the roles of historical figures.

 Battle of Mactan

-They arrived in Homonhon Island from Guam on March 16, 1521 and in Mazaua Island on March 31, 1521, where they held the First Easter Sunday mass in the Philippine archipelago.
-They established relations with Rajah Kolambu and Rajah Siawi, leaders of the natives they had met.
+Magellan’s expedition arrived in Homonhon Island from Guam on March 16, 1521 and in Mazaua Island on March 31, 1521, where they held the First Easter Sunday mass in the Philippine archipelago.
+They established relations with Rajah Kolambu and Rajah Siawi, leaders of the natives they had met along the way.
 The foreigners were informed about the island of Cebu where they could acquire and replenish their provisions.

 They continued the journey westward and arrived in Cebu on April 7, 1521.
 They met Rajah Humabon who, together with his family and retinue, were baptized and became Christians on April 14, 1521.
 Humabon took the name Don Carlos (after King Charles) and his consort Hara Humamay the name of Juana (after the king’s mother).
 Magellan gave an image of the Sto.
 Niño to Juana as a gift upon her baptism.